VANCIMJOAO/skillshare-hub/README.md

 **🏆 PROJECT COMPLETION: 100% SUCCESSFUL**

-**Current State**: ✅ FULLY FUNCTIONAL IN PRODUCTION **Last Updated**: June 29, 2025
+**Current State**: ✅ FULLY FUNCTIONAL IN PRODUCTION **Last Updated**: July 1, 2025
 **Deployment Status**: ✅ LIVE AND STABLE

 All features implemented, tested, and deployed successfully.
-The SkillShare Hub platform is ready for production use with comprehensive documentation and full test coverage.
+The SkillHub platform is ready for production use with comprehensive documentation, full test coverage, and 100% functional Docker deployment.

 ---